Pompone de Bellièvre: Career

 Bellièvre himself became the head of the magistracy of France, ambassador to England, and in his last years the first President of the Parlement of Paris.
 While Bellièvre was in England, Cardinal Mazarin gave him the hopeless task of making peace between King Charles I and the Long Parliament.

 His brother, Pierre de Bellièvre, seigneur of Grignon, abbé of Saint-Vincent de Metz, was French ambassador to Scotland during his own mission to England.
 He received the title, Marquis de Grignon, in 1651.

-Bellièvre became one of the greatest benefactors of the Hôpital général de Paris, founded in 1656.
-This was nearer to being a gigantic almshouse than to the modern concept of a hospital and set out to house the astonishing number of forty thousand Parisians, about a tenth of the city's population, the men at Bicêtre, and the women at La Salpêtrière.
+Bellièvre became one of the main benefactors of the Hôpital général de Paris, founded in 1656.
+This was nearer to being a gigantic almshouse than to the modern concept of a hospital and set out to house forty thousand Parisians, about a tenth of the city's population, the men at Bicêtre, and the women at La Salpêtrière.
 All of the poor were to be gathered together on clean premises, to be cared for, educated and given an occupation.
-The new institution benefited from huge donations from Fouquet, Mazarin and Bellièvre, but it did not turn out as hoped.
+The new institution benefited from large donations from Fouquet, Mazarin and Bellièvre, but it did not turn out as hoped.